-Participation refers to one's involvement in and influence of processes, decisions, and activities.
-Participation is a right for all and is the basis for working with communities and developing programs.
-Participation varies according to evolving capacities.
-All groups including adults, children, youth, persons with disabilities and members of vulnerable groups can participate in different ways from the earliest age.
-No group of people should be denied opportunities for participation because they are hard to reach or difficult to work with.
+Refers to a person’s involvement in and influence of processes, decisions, and activities.
+It is a right extended to all, and is the basis for working with communities and developing education programs.
+No group of people should be denied the opportunity to participate because they are hard to reach or difficult to work with.
 Participation is voluntary.
-People are invited and encouraged to participate, not coerced, or manipulated.
-Participation may include a range of activities and approaches.
-Passive roles include using services, contributing material resources, accepting decisions made by others, and being consulted in a minimal way.
-Examples of active participation include contributing time, being involved directly in decision-making, and planning and implementing education activities.
+People are invited and encouraged to participate, not coerced or manipulated.

 Participation in education may include a range of activities and approaches, starting with the removal of barriers to create a safe and inclusive environment for all learners so that their needs are met and that no child is left behind.
 It also means ensuring that all learners have the resources and support they need to actively engage with, analyze, or represent learning content, and to express themselves in an education setting.
 Active and meaningful participation in education also presumes that all learners’ voices are heard and considered.